 Attractions near Sangla

 Bering Nag Temple in Sangla Valley is a syncretism of the Hindu & Buddhist religions.
-Personally, I love visiting places that makes you look at the world in a more delightful light – showing that humanity can truly live peacefully, no matter what differences we might have in our rationale.
+Personally, I love visiting places that make you look at the world in a more delightful light – showing that humanity can truly live peacefully, no matter what differences we might have in our rationale.

 This blending of cultures and amalgamation of respect is something I truly enjoy experiencing.
 Add to that the amazing architecture and wooden carvings in the temple compound, and the Nag temple becomes even more alluring.